jason0x43/intern/README.md

 4. Start writing tests!
 Read [writing tests](docs/writing_tests.md) in the user guide and see the [Intern tutorial](https://github.com/theintern/intern-tutorial) to learn more!

+## Get help

+The best place to ask questions and get answers about Intern is Stack Overflow.
+Just tag your question with `intern`.
+If you have more immediate questions, or just want to chat with other people interested in Intern, there’s an `#intern` IRC channel on freenode, and a Gitter room at `theintern/intern`.

 ## More information

 * [Architecture](docs/architecture.md)